dhellmann/pymotw-3/source/porting_notes.rst

 The debugging features of :mod:`threading`, including the "verbose" argument has been removed from the APIs (:pyissue:`13550`).

+Older implementations of :mod:`threading` used factory functions for some of the classes because they were implemented in C as extension types and could not be subclassed.
+That limitation of the language has been removed, and so many of the old factory functions have been converted to standard classes, which allow subclassing (:pyissue:`10968`).

 .. _porting-UserDict:
 .. _porting-UserList:
 .. _porting-UserString: